 Do Not allow students to say they are BAD AT SIGHT-READING

 Every time they say it, they further validate their myth and perpetuate their weaknesses.
 If my student says that, I let them know that it is a skill, not a talent.
-Should they choose to hold onto the story that they are bad, they will always remain bad.
+As a result, should they choose to hold onto the story that they are bad, they will always remain bad.
 If they want to be good, I’m here to teach them, and they can practice on their own as well.

-A self-selected choir can and should read just as well as a select ensemble
+A self-selected choir can and should sight sing just as well as a select ensemble

 Every student in my self-selected choir must be willing to sing by themselves, but not necessarily in front of the entire choir.
 They must be willing to sing independently within a small group lesson (10 or less students); this is not negotiable.
 At the very first meeting, I vocalize their range and begin to check and/or develop the 8 steps.
 Matching pitch, vocalizing their range, getting them into their mixed voice/falsetto, having them repeat pitch patterns, and singing a scale in tune are all part of their 5 minutes of singing.

-Additionally, my students sight-singing in class every day, alongside these 8 drilled prerequisite steps.
+Additionally, my students sight sing in class every day, alongside these 8 drilled prerequisite steps.
 As I mentioned in my previous post, I highly recommend Sight Reading Factory for daily sight-singing in class.
 Once you use this program, you will never spend another moment writing out another sight-reading example on the board or search through sight-reading books for appropriate exercises EVER AGAIN!

 For those of you who are teaching chorus at the middle school level, are new to teaching choir, or are mainly teaching beginners, I highly recommend Dale Duncan’s S-CUBED.
 Dale has created a technology-based comprehensive sight-singing program intended to provide a full school year of training.
-He includes all the materials, lesson plans, and actually provides links of him teaching the actual lessons prior to you going into the trenches and doing it.
+He includes all the materials and lesson plans.
+He also provides links of him teaching the actual lessons prior to you going into the trenches and doing it.
 Dale is a master teacher and essentially becomes your mentor for the year.